-Beaconsfield is a gold-mining town in the heart of the Tamar Valley Wine Region with a rich past tinged with stories of gold, wealth and survival.
+Beaconsfield is a gold-mining town in the heart of the Tamar Valley Wine Region with a past tinged with stories of gold, wealth and survival.
 Located on the western banks of the Tamar River, Beaconsfield was once Tasmania's richest gold town with a mining heritage that continues today.

 Beaconsfield also has some architectural gems, including the beautiful timber Holy Trinity Church.

-Nature abounds at the nearby Holwell Gorge reserve, with tall trees, waterfalls and a scenic walking track.
+Nearby, nature abounds at the nearby Holwell Gorge reserve, 10 km south of Beaconsfield, with tall trees, waterfalls and a scenic walking track.

 Beaconsfield is a 40-min drive (41 km) north from Launceston.

 - At nearby Beauty Point visit Seahorse World, the world's first commercial seahorse farm